Where systems find their own way.

 Individual accompaniment

 I walk with people through genuine descents, and through the slow, often disorienting work of finding ground again on the other side.
-Through what the body has carried for a long time, perhaps so long it has begun to feel like you.
-Through the aftereffects of experiences, relational, communal, inherited and ecological, that shaped the nervous system and have not yet found their completion.
-Through the gradual recognition of something that was always there, but never had room.
+This includes working through what the body has carried for a long time, perhaps so long it has begun to feel like who you are.

 Sensing Leadership

-I work with leaders and leadership teams who sense that something more fundamental is in movement.
-In themselves, in the organisation, and in the wider living systems they are part of.
-The work touches the body, the relationship between people, and the quality of attention a leader brings into a room, a decision, a moment of genuine not-knowing.
+I work with executives and leadership teams who sense that something more fundamental is in movement – within themselves, their organisations, and the wider systems they are part of.
+This work addresses the somatic reality of leadership, the relational dynamics between people, and the quality of attention a leader brings into a room, a decision, and moments of genuine not-knowing.

-Some of this work takes place outdoors.
-In direct contact with living systems rather than representations of them.
+Much of this work takes place in natural settings, allowing leadership teams to engage directly with living systems rather than mere conceptual representations of them.

 Ecological Grief & Reconnection

-I facilitate this work primarily in groups, most often in nature, where the setting itself helps the nervous system settle and something wider can become available.
-Sessions are held as a contained process over at least three days, long enough for real contact, somatic depth, and the kind of reflection that only comes when things slow down enough to be felt.
+I facilitate this work primarily in groups within immersive nature settings, where the ecosystem itself helps the nervous system settle and a wider awareness can become available.
+Sessions are held as a contained process over at least three days.
+This timeframe allows for genuine contact with one another, a deeper connection to the landscape, somatic depth, and the kind of reflection that only arises when things slow down enough to be truly felt.

-The work draws on somatic approaches to grief and activation, on the relational field that forms when people gather with genuine intention, and on the more than human world as an active participant in the process rather than just a backdrop.
+The work draws on somatic approaches to grief and activation, the relational field that forms when people gather with clear intention, and the more-than-human world as an active participant in the process.

-I am a practitioner of the Work That Reconnects, the framework developed by Joanna Macy for meeting ecological grief and finding renewed connection to life.
-It is one thread among several that inform how I work.
+This practice is informed by the Work That Reconnects, the framework developed by Joanna Macy for meeting ecological grief and finding renewed connection to life.
+It serves as one foundational thread among several in my approach towards restoring neurobiological resonans with the ecosystems we relay on.

-What I have found, over many years of facilitating this kind of process, is that ecological grief rarely stays ecological for long.
-Underneath the rage, and the grief for the world there is almost always something more personal.
-And underneath that, almost always, something that is not grief at all.
+Over many years of facilitating this process, I have found that ecological grief rarely remains solely ecological.
+Underneath the rage and sorrow for the world, there is almost always something more personal.
+And underneath that personal layer, almost always, lies something that is not grief at all.

 The Place